harmnot/pokexmon/README.md

 ## PokeXmon

-this is a logo of our website and this text/logo can directly you to the Homagepage.
+this is the logo of our website and will directly you to the Home page.

 ## Pokemons

-this is for show the list of pokemons, show the name, pic and how many people catch them.
+this show the list of pokemons, their names, pics and how many people have caught them.

 ## About